Drug Addiction and Rehabilitation Treatment in Spain

 From Africa to Spain, smugglers often use fishing boats or go-fast boats that can exploit Spain’s long coastlines.
 The Spanish Navy makes frequent seizures on the high seas between Africa and Spain, finding cocaine loads of 800 to 1800 kg that were intended to keep Spanish citizens enslaved to this drug.

 Of those in treatment for drug addiction, 45 percent are being treated for cocaine, more than any other drug.
-It is the most likely drug to send people to the emergency room as well, being involved in two-third of ER visits.
+It is the most likely drug to send people to the emergency room as well, being involved in two-thirds of ER visits.
 About a third report cannabis use and less than a quarter report heroin use.
 On the other hand, alcohol is commonly abused by nearly all people abusing illicit drugs.